 For the year ended December 31, 2022, other non-operating income consists of: (i) \$24.2 million non-cash income due to fair value revaluation of warrant liabilities as the value of the warrant liabilities fluctuates with the warrants' market price; (ii) a \$2.2 million realized loss from sale of short-term investments; and (iii) \$3.4 million interest income, net of interest expense.
-We earn interest income on our money market and short-term investments, the increase over the prior year period is attributable to higher interest rates in the current year period.
+We earn interest income on our money market and short-term investments.